 Study grant (opintoraha) is a benefit paid for full-time studies after comprehensive school, i.e. for upper secondary school studies or vocational, supplementary and higher degree education.
 The study grant is means-tested against student's other income and, in some cases, against parents' income too.
 It is a taxable benefit.
-The study grant is one component of the student's financial aid, which consists of study grant, student housing supplement (until July 2017) and student loan as well as certain subsidies, such as meal and travel subsidy.
+The study grant is one component of the student's financial aid, which consists of study grant, student housing supplement and student loan as well as certain subsidies, such as meal and travel subsidy.

 Student housing supplement (opintotuen asumislisä) is designed to cover a share of students housing costs.
 Students may live in a rented or in a right-of-occupancy dwelling in order to be eligible for the benefit.
 The benefit is paid only for "the study months".
 It is means-tested against student's all income and, if under 18-years, also against parents' income.
 The student housing supplement is not taxable.
-In the beginning of August 2017, all students with minor exceptions are transferred to the general housing allowance scheme.